krwenholz/goaccess_on_aws/README.md

 }
 ```

+You'll then need to create a runner modeled after the Docker image and handler script in
+this repo.
+(We just use the same image on Heroku as a scheduled task.)
+When your runner
-When your runner runs (give it credentials for the role output by the module), you'll
+runs (give it credentials for the role output by the module), you'll get an `index.html`
-get an `index.html` file in your bucket you can view!
+file in your bucket you can view!
+Do be sure to run more than once every 30 days or you'll

-There's a docker file in here to act as an example runner.

-TODO
-====
->  TODO(kyle): Add retention policy to S3 bucket?
+lose your data and need to start over.